firassziedan/node-valkey/packages/search/README.md

 #### Querying the Index

-Now we have an index and some data stored as JSON documents in Redis (see the [JSON package documentation](https://github.com/redis/node-redis/tree/master/packages/json) for examples of how to store JSON), we can write some queries...
+Now we have an index and some data stored as JSON documents in Valkey (see the [JSON package documentation](https://github.com/valkey/node-valkey/tree/master/packages/json) for examples of how to store JSON), we can write some queries...

-We'll use the [RediSearch query language](https://redis.io/docs/interact/search-and-query/query) and [`FT.SEARCH`](https://redis.io/commands/ft.search) command.
+We'll use the [ValkeySearch query language](https://valkey.io/docs/interact/search-and-query/query) and [`FT.SEARCH`](https://valkey.io/commands/ft.search) command.
 Here's a query to find users under the age of 30:

 ```javascript
 await client.ft.search('idx:users', '@age:[0 30]');